-Figure 9: Interactive Phasing Mode The pivot point can be moved by left clicking and dragging the grab box on the green pivot line.
+Figure 8: Interactive Phasing Mode The pivot point can be moved by left clicking and dragging the grab box on the green pivot line.
 Zero order phasing is performed by holding down the left mouse button and moving the mouse.
 The mouse can be moved in any direction, allowing users to move the mouse in the manner they are most accustomed to.
 First order phasing is carried out in a similar manner holding down the right mouse button.
-Once the spectrum has been satisfactorily phased, the user can exit phase mode by clicking the finish button on the phase mode dialog box.
-The Phase dialog box contains two buttons "180" and "Finish".
-Clicking the 180 button will flip the phase of the spectrum by 180°.
-Clicking on the "Finish" button will exit the phasing mode.
-2D NMR data is phased in a similar manner, see Figure 10.
+Once the spectrum has been satisfactorily phase, the user can exit phase mode by clicking the finish button on the phase mode dialogue box.
+2D NMR data is phased in a similar manner, see figure 9.
 When the phase mode is selected, the largest positive peak in the spectrum is selected as the pivot point.
-If the "Show Traces" box has been checked in the phase mode dialog box, then the X and Y traces (green lines) that pass through the pivot point will be displayed at the appropriate edge of the spectrum to help guide the phasing.
+If "Show Traces" box has been checked in the phase mode dialogue box then the X and Y traces (green lines) that pass through the pivot point will be displayed at the appropriate edge of the spectrum, to help guide the phasing.
 The pivot point can be moved by left clicking and dragging on the pivot grab box.